balena-io-experimental/vehicle-control-demo/README.md

 - Initialisation of the `can0` interface with configurable bitrate.
 - `candump` logging all frames to the `stdout` and onward to balenaCloud.
+- `web-ui` service to control the state of the vehicle.

 ## Questions?